 Engineering Challenge: Build a Boat

-You may want to build a boat but let your child get a little more creative instead of following step-by-step directions for the cardboard board above.
+If you want to build a boat but want to let your child get a little more creative instead of following step-by-step directions for the cardboard board above here is a great challenge.
 This engineering project challenges kids to think about the parts of a boat they have learned and why objects float (salt water density test remember?) in order to build their own boat that can hold objects in water.

 - tub of water